merehuman/dungeon-sim/README.md

-# Dungeon Simulator - Character Creation System
+# dungeon-sim - Console Application

-This Unity project implements a comprehensive **data-driven, object-oriented** character creation system for a tabletop roleplaying game simulation.
+A **pure .NET console application** that simulates a tabletop roleplaying game with comprehensive character creation.
 Each character is a self-contained object that carries its own stats, equipment, and abilities.
 The system loads all character creation tables from CSV files, making it easy to modify game data without touching the code.

 ## Features